 tcpdump revealed to Peleg, a core member of our web platform team, that the API was making somewhere between 10-30 DNS requests per HTTP request!
 We discussed various solutions (using the OS DNS resolution, caching via memcache, updating the cache outside of the app, etc.) but eventually landed on a simple one line change that would allow us to reduce the number of DNS requests upstream by approximately 10x.

 This change simply cached the requested record type, rather than the resolved response.
 Once we rolled this change out to our mobile api, we were able to scale from 60% to 100% over the course of a single day without any issues!

-Now that we’ve solidly landed on our new infrastructure, we’ve been able to really accelerate our iteration velocity.
+Now that we've solidly landed on our new infrastructure, we've been able to really accelerate our product iteration velocity as well as our backend and front-end performance.
 We already have a number of experiments running on the new product page and are excited about improving our ability to help educators around the world as a result.

 This was one of the most collaborative projects I've ever had the pleasure of working on.
 Every single engineer at Teachers Pay Teachers helped us accomplish this!